zoelawler/M7.2_lab/README.md

 locally.
 This will allow you to see changes in real-time as you make them.
 There is no need to run a build process or refresh the page manually.
 Additionally, you do not need to setup a local server to run the project.

+Then start the live server to view the webpage.

 ## Testing